 The mechanical workshop provides design, build and manufacture services on different types of materials and for a wide range of purposes.
 We support research and teaching, activities and work closely with our customers in the development of bespoke apparatus.

-An Organic Geochemistry laboratory housing wide-ranging analytical capabilities for extraction, separation, identification and quantification of a wide range of natural and contaminant chemicals, in addition to C and N elemental and stable isotopic analyses.
+The Organic Geochemistry facility houses wide-ranging analytical capabilities for extraction, separation, identification and quantification of a wide range of natural and contaminant organic chemicals, in addition to carbon and nitrogen elemental and stable isotopic analyses.

 The Tephra Analysis Unit (TAU), located at the School of Geosciences University of Edinburgh is an internationally recognised centre for the analysis of volcanic glasses and melt inclusions by electron probe microanalysis .
 The TAU has many clients from throughout the UK, and from countries including Sweden, Norway, Iceland, USA and Estonia.